Frederick Grinke: Post-war: concerts and recordings

 He remained concertmaster for the Boyd Neel Orchestra until 1947, performing in Europe, USA, Australia and New Zealand (In 1947), and at the London Proms, Salzburg and the Edinburgh Festival.
 He resigned from it to pursue his solo career.

-During the later 1940s, Grinke made numerous recordings, mainly for Decca, many of which were originally released in the last years of 78rpm records.
+During the later 1940s, Grinke made numerous recordings, mainly for Decca, many of which were originally released in the last years of 78 rpm records.
 His recordings of John Ireland's chamber music include the Phantasie Trio of 1908, the 1938 Trio no 3 in E major, and The Holy Boy (with Florence Hooton (cello) and Kendall Taylor (piano)), and the Violin Sonata no 1 of 1909 with the composer at the piano.
 The trio also recorded the Phantasy trio of Frank Bridge and the Beethoven trio in E flat.

 Ralph Vaughan Williams dedicated his Sonata in A minor, written in 1952, to Grinke, who recorded the composer's Concerto Accademico in D minor, and The Lark Ascending, with the Boyd Neel Orchestra.
 Grinke and David Martin (also a Canadian violinist) performed J.S.
 Bach's Concerto for two violins at Vaughan Williams's funeral.
 He made a broadcast of the Arnold Bax concerto from Australia.

 Among other recordings from the 1940s were nos 3 and 9 from the 1697 set of 10 Sonatas by Henry Purcell, with Jean Pougnet and Boris Ord, and that composer's sonata in G minor with Arnold Goldsbrough.
 He is heard with Kendall Taylor in the Dvořák G major Sonatina op 100, and with Watson Forbes (violist of the Stratton Quartet and Aeolian Quartet) in Mozart duos.
 He also premiered and recorded works by Arthur Benjamin, Benjamin Dale, Lennox Berkeley, Kenneth Leighton, Edmund Rubbra, York Bowen, Howard Ferguson, Arthur Bliss, Béla Bartók, Beethoven, Handel, Rachmaninoff and Smetana, often accompanied by Ivor Newton.
 He recorded a complete Brandenburg Concertos with the Boyd Neel.